quachpas/cap_flashcards/README.md

 pip3 install qrcode
 ```

-> Inkscape will try to create /var/www/.config/inkscape
+> Inkscape will try to create /var/www/.config/inkscape, so the user running the webserver needs the appropriate permissions on this folder.

+How to install :
+1. Move everything in the Web folder to your webserver root folder.
+2. Give appropriate ownerhships/permissions recursively to the user.

 ## TeX Live and Inkscape

 Using another TeX Live version other than 2019 might create issues.
 Using inkscape 0.92 is also on purpose, since the `svg` package given with TeX Live 2019 does not recognises the newer version of inkscape.
 Upgrading to TeX Live 2020 and inkscape 1.0 is undefined behaviour, do so at your own risk.

 ## Contributing

 I'm open to any contributions.
-I am a complete beginner in regards to coding, and I am aware that my code has several design issues.
+I am a complete beginner in regards to coding, and I am aware that my code has several issues.
 Some parts might need to be completely refactored.

 ## Author